 Have questions?
 Take a look at our mosaic mural FAQs.

-The number of deliveries in Sturgeon Community Hospital has increased dramatically in recent years.
+The number of deliveries at the Sturgeon Community Hospital has increased dramatically in recent years.
 In fact, before the new Stollery NICU opened at the Sturgeon, the Sturgeon Hospital was the largest neonatal site in Alberta without neonatal support.

-More than 3,000 babies were born at the hospital in 2016, with three to four per cent of those newborns requiring intensive care.
-However, without a NICU at the hospital, as many as 90 babies had to be transferred to the one of four NICUs in Edmonton including two Stollery NICUs – one at the University Hospital and the other at the Royal Alexandra Hospital.
+More than 3,000 babies were born at the Hospital in 2016, with three to four per cent of those newborns requiring intensive care.
+However, without a NICU at the Hospital, as many as 90 babies had to be transferred to one of four NICUs in Edmonton including two Stollery NICUs – one at the University Hospital and the other at the Royal Alexandra Hospital.

-That all changes in 2019 when the Sturgeon Community Hospital opens its doors to a new $2.3 million Stollery NICU.
-We’ve committed to raising an additional $2.5 million to fund state-of-the-art equipment and training within the Stollery NICU, with the help of generous donors like you.
+That all changed in October of 2019 when the Sturgeon Community Hospital opened its doors to a new $2.3-million Stollery NICU.
+We’ve invested an additional $2 million to fund state-of-the-art equipment and training within the Stollery NICU, with the help of generous donors like you.

-Check out the following stories to learn more about the impact our donors are making on the health of premature babies in Sturgeon:
+Check out the following stories to learn more about the impact you’re making on the health of premature babies in Sturgeon: